-In an attempt to combat these higher risk areas and increase our knowledge of modern slavery issues in the UK, this year we had external experts train some of our core functional employees on modern slavery in order to increase knowledge and awareness on how to spot and take action when modern slavery is suspected.
+In an attempt to combat these higher risk areas and increase our knowledge of modern slavery issues in the UK, in 2019 we had external experts train some of our core functional employees on modern slavery in order to increase knowledge and awareness on how to spot and take action when modern slavery is suspected.

 Our global Supplier Standards provide our suppliers with guidance on the minimum standards we expect our suppliers and our supplier's suppliers to abide by.
 The Supplier Standards provide guidance regarding business conduct, working conditions, forced employment, child labour, wages, diversity, freedom of association and environmental issues and suppliers are made aware of the Supplier Standards at the outset of the business relationship.

 In 2017, we updated our Supplier Standards to strengthen its modern slavery and human trafficking provisions, in a bid to clearly set out to our suppliers, our high standards and expectations.
-In 2018 we started to roll out these updated Supplier Standards to new suppliers and update them further Our Supplier Standards can be located via a link contained within our terms and conditions of purchase or via the following link to the Molson Coors website:
+In 2018 we started to roll out these updated Supplier Standards to new suppliers and update them further.
+Our Supplier Standards can be located via a link contained within our terms and conditions of purchase, via the following link to the Molson Coors website or HERE.

-http://www.molsoncoors.com/-/media/molson-coors-corporate/policies/supplier-standards.ashx?la=en.
 Our most recent version of the Supplier Standards is dated 3 June 2019, this new version contains further modern slavery provisions.